ksteigerwald/machogeek/source/articles/2015-06-02-learn-fasting-the-hardway.html.markdown

 others have done over and over.
 Just know that fasting is a timeless tradition practiced by most if not all religions.
 While this was not my intent, I can say I feel I have an improved well being over the last few days.
 Especially now that I am nearing the end of my fast.

 To that extent I thought it might be worth posting the things that I feel really helped me to make it through this.
-In tandum I will list out my day to day to give readers a look at what my habits, thoughts and feelings were through out the course of the fast.
+In tandem will list out what my day to day has been like to give readers a look at what my experience has been like through course of the fast.

 Starting off I think its worth sharing that this is my 10th attempt in recent time at doing a prolong fast.
 I had done a few fasts before in my early twenties, 1-3 days mostly with my longest being 4.5 days.
 I had a real hard time adjusting and getting through the initial hump; which is the fist 3 days.
 After going most the day with out food I would seem to break down and just give into the urge of wanting to eat.
 This time around I fell I prepared better both mentally and physically to endure a prolong fast.

-##Preparation
+###Preparation
 Starting Weight: Guessing 204 - 203 lbs

 First off I made sure to stick to a strict paleo diet for the fist two weeks.
 No cheat days or one offs, just meat and veggies with some kombucha at dinner.
 On the day prior to fasting I drank